Tatiana Torres

-Tatiana Torres (born September 7, 1988 in Cuenca, Ecuador) is a model and beauty pageant titleholder who assumed the crown of Miss Earth Ecuador 2012 before Estefanía Realpe was dethroned; she competed at Miss Earth 2012 but she was unplaced.
+Tatiana Torres (born September 7, 1988 in Cuenca, Ecuador) is an Ecuadorian model and beauty pageant titleholder who assumed the crown of Miss Earth Ecuador 2012 before Estefanía Realpe was dethroned; she competed at Miss Earth 2012 but she was unplaced.
 She also competed at Miss Heritage 2013 and placed as 4th runner up.

 Early life

 She was born in Cuenca, and is a speaker of Spanish and English.

 Miss Earth Ecuador 2012

 Torres was designed as Miss Earth Ecuador 2013 by the national director, José Hidalgo to compete in Miss Earth 2012, after the original selected was dethroned.

 Miss Earth 2012

 Torres competed at Miss Earth 2012 but she was unplaced.

 Miss Heritage 2013

 Torres also competed at Miss Heritage World 2013 The pageant re-branded and now is known as Miss Heritage and she placed 5th place.